 During the Golden Age of the Pallavas, the years between 650-750 AD, Mahabalipuram saw marked improvements in art, architecture, poetry, drama and nearly all other facets of cultural identity.

-Tourist Places in and around Mahabalipuram
+Tourist Places In And Around Mahabalipuram

-The rock cut caves, silver sandy beach, casuarinas trees and temples cut from a single rock are some of the alluring attractions this historic town has to offer to tourists and pilgrims.
+As was touched on earlier, it was during the rule of the Pallavas that Mahabalipuram flourished as a whole.
+The rock cut caves, silver sandy beach, casuarina trees and temples cut from a single rock are some of the alluring attractions this historic town has to offer to tourists and pilgrims.

 Mahabalipuram has a number of attractions to feast one’s eyes upon and they include the Krishna Mandapam, the Five Rathas, the Varaha Mandapam and the Shore Temple.
-The Cholamadal Artist’s Village lies about 30 kilometers from the town and is home to various paintings, crafty articles and sculptures.
+The Cholamadal Artist’s Village lies about 30 km from the town and is home to various paintings, crafty articles and sculptures.

 The Mahabalipuram Beach contributes extra splendour to the construction of the Pallava Empire and many a tourists can be found relaxing here from dawn to dusk.
-About five kilometres away from the town, there exists a shrine dedicated to Goddess Durga which has a number of beautiful figurines.
+About 5 km away from the town, there exists a shrine dedicated to Goddess Durga which has a number of beautiful figurines.
 The nearby Tiger Cave and Crocodile Bank serve as popular picnic spots for people of all ages throughout the year.

-The town is well connected to the surrounding towns, and cities via buses.
+The town is well connected to the surrounding towns and cities via buses.
 Other means of transport are also available in reasonable proximity.
 Conversing with the locals shouldn’t be a problem for tourists as both Tamil and English are spoken widely in Mahabalipuram.